JakeHamix/game-of-life/README.md

 This application is written in Node, but unless you want to run the tests, you don't need to download any packages :)

-If you'd like to, then:
+Simply run the application with "node app", or make changes in the "local.json" file if desired.

-"npm i" => "npm run-script test"
+If you'd like to run the tests, then: "npm i" => "npm run-script test"